cjacker/opensource-toolchain-ch32v/README.md

 * A 'WCH-LinkE' adapter
   - either WCH-LinkE r0 1v2 or 1v3 supported by patched openocd in this repo.
   - future version should be supported but waiting for test.
-  - old 'WCH-LINK' (without E) do NOT support programming CH32V003.
+  - old 'WCH-Link' (without E) do NOT support programming CH32V003.

 # Toolchain overview